smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 - Github - keeps Dockerfiles and Jenkins jobs, allows to keep different versions of configuration and to download a configuration at any time.
 The solution proposes to use docker containers for components deployment.
 ### Jenkins jobs creating.
 Every task that implies alterations in Git repository should be represented as separated branch.
-The template for naming the branch is the following: feature/<task name> , fix/<task name> or hotfix/<task name>
+The template for naming the branch is the following: feature/<task name>
 All changes related to the task should be applied to this branch.
 The next list of jobs will be created after creating new branch:
 - push - the job run when push to github happends,